hnguyen5295/ESMessage/README.md

 1 - npm i OR yarn
 2 - yarn start --reset-cache
 3 - react-native run-ios
+4 - Modifying your app: Hit ⌘R in your iOS Simulator to reload the app and see your changes!

 # Testflight build: Please follow the instruction here: https://www.raywenderlich.com/10868372-testflight-tutorial-ios-beta-testing